 Want to learn how to save a life?
-Join the Mifflin Township Division of Fire on their mission to train as many citizens as possible to perform hands-only CPR.
-Sudden Cardiac Arrest (SCA) in a public health crisis affecting communities across the country.
-You can make the difference between a life and death situation with only a few minutes before help arrives.
-Sign up to today!
+Join the Mifflin Township Division of Fire in their mission to train an army of citizen responders to perform hands-only CPR.
+Sudden Cardiac Arrest (SCA) is a public health crisis affecting communities across the country.
+When faced with a cardiac event, every second counts!

 Sudden Cardiac Arrest (SCA) is a public health crisis affecting communities across the country.
 On average, more than 80 percent of SCA’s occur at home, and most people die before reaching the hospital.
 Our community is not immune from these averages.